Seasonal Overflow Shelter#

 - Solutions: prevention, rapid rehousing, permanent supportive housing, housing vouchers, sheltering, case management, mental health and/or behavioral health services

 Chronic: Those who are chronically homeless (1 year or more).
 These are the most visible in our community, generate the most calls for service, likely have more than one disabling condition, and have the most difficulty exiting homelessness.
 In general, nationally this accounted for 10% of PEH.
 However, the national 2020 Point in Time count, showed this number increase to 27%.
 According to the 2022 Point in Time count, in Fort Collins 39% of unsheltered individuals were chronically homeless.

 - Solutions: sheltering, intensive case management, mental health and behavioral health services, permanent supportive housing.

-- Tier 1: those who have been homeless for 2 weeks or less.
+- Transitional: those who have been homeless for 2 weeks or less.
 These are the least visible in our community and are mostly still connected to social supports and resources.
 In general, the national trend accounts for 40% of PEH.

 In 2022, in addition to annual funding commitments from both federal and local sources (including both homelessness initiatives funding and human services funding), the City was also able to leverage American Rescue Plan Act (ARPA) funds to contribute to these solutions buckets by funding organizations that provide these services: